blaylockbk/Herbie/docs/v2/migration-guide.rst

          H.inventory(r"TMP:/d+ mb")

    .. grid-item-card:: v2

+      Inventories are now **Polars DataFrames**, which support fast expression-based filtering.

       Same regex search strings work from v1, but you may also use Polars expressions to filter the inventory enabling more flexible filtering.